-Mali is facing a problem of weapons and explosive hazard contamination, as a result of protracted and recent armed conflicts.
+Mali is facing a problem of weapons and explosive hazard contamination because of protracted and recent armed conflicts.
 The presence of explosive remnants of war (ERW), improvised explosive devices (IED) and insecure stockpiles of weapons and ammunition (obsolete, abandoned or neglected), poses a serious threat to civilians as well as to United Nations and humanitarian personnel operating in the country.

 UNMAS deployed to Mali in January 2013 to conduct an emergency assessment of the situation with regard to explosive threats.
-In July 2013, the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) was established under Security Council resolution 2100 and is currently operating under Security Council resolution 2423 (2018).
+In July 2013, the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) was established under Security Council resolution 2100 and is currently operating under Security Council Resolution 2531 (2020).
 In accordance with these mandates, the United Nations Mine Action Service (UNMAS) has engaged UNOPS PSC to implement a mine action programme in Mali to:

 - Improve the protection of civilians and facilitate humanitarian assistance;

 - Enhance national capacity to mitigate explosive threats and enable compliance with international treaty obligations;